-It’s Opening Day for our favorite baseball team the San Francisco Giants and it is an event to be celebrated.
-Unfortunately, we will have to celebrate at home instead of the ballpark because some people have to work and some have to go to class.
-That’s right no skipping class on opening day, although skipping work is an option.
-Since we are stuck at home we are making our favorite Orange and Black Surprise Inside Cookies for Opening Day and celebrating in front of the TV.
+Opening Day for our favorite baseball team, the San Francisco Giants, is an event to be celebrated.
+Unfortunately, we will have to celebrate at home instead of the ballpark because some people have to work and some have to attend class.
+That's right, no skipping class on opening day, although skipping work is an option.
+Since we are stuck at home, we are making our favorite Orange and Black Surprise Inside Cookies for Opening Day and celebrating in front of the TV.

 Yes, I know, most people would make popcorn or have hot dogs and a beer, but we make orange and black cookies and drink lemonade—a ballpark tradition.

-If you haven’t been to AT&T Park (now, Oracle Park) it is a beautiful stadium and sits on the San Francisco Bay.
-When you enter the stadium you walk by the magnificent statue of Willie Mays and once inside you can see the bay, the Oakland Bay Bridge, the world’s largest baseball glove, and a giant Coca-Cola bottle that lights up.
+If you haven't been to AT&T Park (now Oracle Park), it is a beautiful stadium and sits on the San Francisco Bay.
+When you enter the stadium, you walk by the magnificent statue of Willie Mays, and once inside, you can see the bay, the Oakland Bay Bridge, the world's most oversized baseball glove, and a giant Coca-Cola bottle that lights up.
 Make sure to walk along the McCovey Cove walkway for a San Francisco Giants history lesson.
 It is a great baseball experience.

 At&T Park, a great baseball experience